Arithmetic unique ergodicity for flat vector bundles: Introduction

 We list all the eigenvalues $0\leqslant\lambda_{p,1}\leqslant\lambda_{p,2}\leqslant\cdots$ of $\Delta^{F_p}$ counted with multiplicity and associated orthonormal eigensections

-There is an extra family of operators acting on $\mathscr{C}^\infty(X,F_p)$ called \emph{Hecke operators}, see \cref{Cc}.
-They commute with each other and $\Delta^{F_p}$, therefore, we now assume further that each $u_{p,j}$ in \eqref{a1} is also eigensections of \emph{all} Hecke operators.
+There is an extra family of operators acting on ${C}^\infty(X,F_p)$ called \emph{Hecke operators}, see \cref{Cc}.
+They commute with each other and $\Delta^{F_p}$.
+Therefore, we now assume further that each $u_{p,j}$ in \eqref{a1} is also an eigensection of \emph{all} Hecke operators.